labmus-ufrj/Animove/docs/docs/analysis/score-sectors.md

 ## XML File
 Two possible files can be used here:

-1. Trackamate's whole save file
+1. Trackmate's whole save file
     * Ideal option overall.
     * Mandatory if you only have spots and no tracks.
 In this case, a spots will be considered as-is, without fixing missing spots.
     * **If there are any tracks, all spots outside them will get filtered out.**